 Many states utilize a point system to monitor the driving records of their citizens.
 Under a point system, traffic violations are assigned point values and the driving privileges of individuals who accumulate a certain number of points in a specified time period will be suspended or revoked.
 Points also can lead to increased auto insurance rates.
-Contact Weiland Upton in Richmond to speak with an attorney experienced in handling Virginia traffic violations who can explain the point values of specific traffic violations and what impact they may have on your driving future.
+Contact The Weiland Firm, PLC in Richmond to speak with an attorney experienced in handling Virginia traffic violations who can explain the point values of specific traffic violations and what impact they may have on your driving future.

 How the Point System Works